vectorsize/redux-actions/README.md

 # redux-tools

 This is a (WIP) collection of redux utilities based on [redux-actions](https://github.com/redux-utilities/redux-actions).
 This utilities propose proper component modularisation and state management separation of concerns enforcing the original redux patterns.
-While some of the core ideas remain the same, some changes have been added to allow the following features.
+While some of the core ideas remain the same, some changes have been added to allow the following features:

 * Adding unique identifiers to action names to avoid action collisions.
 * Enforces proper action/reducer matching.